maroaraujo/maroaraujo/README.md

 😍 Hobbies/ Fun Facts 🤪:

-- 👩🏽‍🍳 Cooking: Love to cook and bake, and do some experiement on the kitchen 🧪
+- 👩🏽‍🍳 Cooking: Love to cook and bake, and do some experimentation in the kitchen 🧪
 -  Sports in general and Love Handball
 -  Crazy about plants, I'm creating a forest at home, they are my babies! 🪴
--  Love travelling and know new cultures (lived in Brazil, Germany, France and in the UK) and currently I speak four and a half languages.
+-  Love travelling and know new cultures (lived in Brazil, Germany, France, UK and spent 6 months in Asia) and currently I speak four and a half languages hehe.
-- ⚡ I'm a brazilian architect 🇧🇷, who worked as Project Manager in London, love investments and motivated to start a career in the tech industry.
+- ⚡ I'm a Brazilian architect 🇧🇷, who worked as Project Manager and Product Manager in London, love investments and motivated to keep learning about Product management and AI.

 Nice to meet you!
 <!--